 If you have been found guilty and sentenced in a criminal proceeding where you believe errors occurred, a Philadelphia appeals lawyer from The Zeiger Firm can help.
 We can review the record of your criminal trial to identify potential issues that may warrant relief and file a direct appeal on your behalf if necessary.
 We can also advise you of your appellate options and make sure that your claims are preserved and filed on time.

-Turn to a Philadelphia criminal lawyer from The Zeiger Firm for an initial case evaluation to discuss your legal options for challenging your conviction and seeking the justice you are entitled to under the law.
+Turn to a Philadelphia criminal defense lawyer from The Zeiger Firm for an initial case evaluation to discuss your legal options for challenging your conviction and seeking the justice you are entitled to under the law.
 Call or reach us online today.
 Our initial consultations are free and confidential.

 Our Firm Helps with All Types of Appeals